Jared Odenbeck

 Jared Odenbeck (born February 4, 1995) is an American soccer player who is currently a free agent.

 Career

 College and amateur

 Odenbeck began playing college soccer at Georgetown University in 2013, where he stayed for one season, before transferring to Wake Forest University.

 While at college, Odenbeck appeared in the USL PDL for Southern California Seahorses in 2014, and Charlotte Eagles in 2015 and 2016.

 Professional

 On March 8, 2017, Odenbeck joined United Soccer League side Charlotte Independence.
 After leaving Charlotte, Odenbeck moved to Sweden to play the latter half of the year with Lindome GIF.

-Odenbeck temporarily returned to the United States in 2018, playing with USL PDL side South Georgia Tormenta.
+Odenbeck temporarily returned to the United States in 2018, playing with South Georgia Tormenta.

 2019 saw Odenbeck play in New Zealand with Western Suburbs.

 In September 2019, Odenbeck signed for NISA side Stumptown Athletic ahead of the league's inaugural season.
 Odenbeck signed on loan with FC Tucson on February 24, 2021.